justinllee/AmNat_trophic_categorization/README.md

 ## Files included in Datasets.zip:

 - **'All_Elapids_squamatabase_JLL.csv':**
 Dataset containing all 7,890 predator-prey observations of snakes used in study, including dissected stomach contents (noted by "this study" in references tab), and primary literature data.
 All predator-prey observations are notated in SquamataBase format (see Grundler 2020).
 Seven additional columns are included that note the diet category schemes used throughout the study, and the subgroup (noted as 'radiation') of each elapid.
-Explanations of all database fields/columns in the dataset are summarized below (refer to the SquamataBase GitHub page: https://github.com/blueraleigh/squamatabase, for more details):
+Explanations of all fields/columns in the dataset are summarized below in the Appendix section (but also refer to the SquamataBase GitHub page: https://github.com/blueraleigh/squamatabase, for more details).

 - **'All_Elapids_tree_v2.tre':**
-Modified phylogenetic tree of Elapidae based on the phylogeny of Title et al. (2024) (original tree is included as file
+Modified phylogenetic tree of Elapidae based on the phylogeny of Title et al. (2024) (original tree is included as file 'best_ultrametric_fulltree_ddBD_revision.tre').

-- **'best_ultrametric_fulltree_ddBD_revision.tre':**
 This tree also includes enhancements made based on robust evidence from recent taxonomic and systematic literature.
-Details of enhancements are included in the Materials and Methods section of the manuscript text, and code used to enhance the tree are included in the R-script
+Details of enhancements are included in the Materials and Methods section of the manuscript text, and code used to enhance the tree are included in the R-script.

 - **'Script1_correct_Elapid_tree.R':**
 A full list of species included in the phylogeny can be found in file  'Elapid_taxon_list_intree.csv'.